What is a Tony Foster Journey?

 First viewing of The Whole Salmon, Salmon River, Idaho, 2002.

-Since 1982, Foster has undertaken nineteen “Journeys”—painting projects based on a wilderness theme that is comprised of ten to fifty paintings and often involves multiple expeditions.
+Since 1982, Foster has undertaken nineteen “Journeys”—painting projects based on a wilderness theme that are comprised of ten to fifty paintings.
+These Journeys often involve multiple expeditions and can take years to complete.
+Foster’s major 19th Journey, Exploring Time: A Painter’s Perspective, was begun in 2007 and completed in 2025.

-Foster’s Journeys, or watercolour diaries, can take up to ten years to complete.
-These Journeys have included subjects ranging from mountains and canyons, rainforests and deserts, the Arctic and the tropics, to volcanoes, coral reefs, and such iconic natural areas such as the Grand Canyon and Mount Everest.
-He frequently endures harsh weather and challenging travel conditions to reach and document remote sites.
+Foster’s Journeys have included subjects ranging from mountains and canyons, rainforests and deserts, the Arctic and the tropics, to volcanoes, coral reefs, and such iconic natural areas such as the Grand Canyon and Mount Everest.
+Foster frequently endures harsh weather and challenging travel conditions to reach and document remote sites.
 Between trips, Foster resides in the Cornish village of Tywardreath, England.

 See a list of all of Tony Foster’s Journeys.